 Pit-fall #1 OMG I am sweating so much!

 If you are used to wearing an anti-perspirant deodorant you will also be used to clogging your sweat glands with aluminium to minimise the amount you sweat.
 The problem with this is that sweating is one of your body’s natural ways of detoxifying you, even the cleanest & greenest of us still have a need for natural detoxification systems in our body.
-When you make the switch to natural deodorant your body starts to sweat & detoxify again, and if you have been been using that nasty chemical deodorant for a long time it’s going to have a lot of detoxifying to do!
+When you make the switch to natural deodorant your body starts to sweat & detoxify again, and if you have been using that nasty chemical deodorant for a long time it’s going to have a lot of detoxifying to do!
 This is the reason why you may experience a significant increase in sweating when you first start using your natural deodorant.
 But never fear, this will likely slow down to an acceptable level once your body feels it has excreted the majority of the toxic build up in your armpits.
 For some people it may be a matter of a week or two, for others it may be more.
 Be patient & remember this is a healthy response.

 Pit-fall #2 I smell bad

 Yuk.
 We get that this is enough to put you off making the switch to natural… but your body is going to love you if you can ride it out!
 You see, the initial surge in detoxification that happens when you first start using a natural deodorant can mean you are literally dumping toxins and all sorts of foul-smelling chemicals from the sweat glands in your armpits.
 Again be patient & remember this side-effect is actually helping you toward being healthier and will most likely calm down when your body gets back into its natural rhythm and balance.
-My personal favourite deodorants are cream deodorants, they gets me through the most intense situations.
+My personal favourite deodorants are the Nourished Daily stick deodorants, they gets me through the most intense situations.